Skip to footer content

 What Are the Key Deployment Considerations?

 IronPDF supports deployment across various environments.
-For Docker containers, ensure you include the necessary dependencies in your Dockerfile as outlined in the Docker deployment guide.
-The library works smoothly on Windows Server, Linux distributions, and cloud platforms like Azure and AWS.
+For Docker containers, include the necessary dependencies in a Dockerfile as outlined in the Docker deployment guide.
+The library works on Windows Server, Linux distributions, and cloud platforms like Azure and AWS.
 Each environment may require specific configuration for fonts and rendering, but the core API remains consistent.
-The Microsoft documentation on .NET Core deployment provides additional best practices for production environments.

-For containerized deployments, consider using IronPDF as a remote container to separate PDF generation from your main application.
+For containerized deployments, consider using IronPDF as a remote container to separate PDF generation from the main application.
 This approach improves scalability and allows for better resource management.
-You can also use IronPDF.Slim for reduced deployment size in environments with package constraints.
-When deploying to Kubernetes environments, ensure proper configuration of health checks and resource limits.
+The Microsoft documentation on .NET Core deployment covers additional best practices for production environments.

 How Do You Configure IronPDF for Docker Deployments?